nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a task from a selected internship application : `deltask`

-Deletes the task at the specified `TASK_INDEX` in the task list of the currently selected internship application.
+Interview changed or cancelled?
+No problem.
+The `deltask` command lets you delete the task at the specified `TASK_INDEX` in the task list of the currently selected internship application.

 <div markdown="block" class="alert alert-info">